devopsgroup-io/catapult/README.md

     1. Create an account at https://bitbucket.org
         1. Place the username (not the email address) that you used to sign up for Bitbucket at `~/secrets/configuration.yml["company"]["bitbucket_username"]`
     2. Create an App password at https://bitbucket.org/account/settings/app-passwords/
-        1. Create an App password with a label of "Catapult" and check off all Read permissions, with the exception of "Repositories", check up to Admin permissions.
+        1. Create an App password with the label of "Catapult" and check off all Read permissions, with the exception of "Repositories", check up to Admin permissions.
         1. Place the App password at `~/secrets/configuration.yml["company"]["bitbucket_password"]`
     2. Add your newly created `id_rsa.pub` from `~/secrets/id_rsa.pub` key in https://bitbucket.org/account/user/`your-user-here`/ssh-keys/ named "Catapult"
 2. **GitHub** sign-up and configuration